 The most important accessories for a successful cycle tour are a tyre pump and a small tool kit.
-The tool kit should include two plastic tyre levers, the common Allen keys, a spare tube, a tyre repair kit, your mobile phone, if necessary, and a little cash.
+The tool kit should include two plastic tyre levers, the most commonly used Allen keys, a spare tube, a tyre repair kit and, if necessary, your mobile phone and a little cash.
 In this way you will be well prepared in the event of a puncture or some other mishap.